aoitaku/everett/README.md

 Electron.js plugin is needed.

-Get Electron.js from [rpgmv-electron](https://github.com/RaTTiE/rpgmv-electron) and apply this plugin to your RPG MV Project
+Get Electron.js from [rpgmv-electron](https://github.com/RaTTiE/rpgmv-electron) and apply this plugin to your RPG MV Project.

 ---